r-grandorder/tri-hermes/en/pages/Trial/Musashi.md

 When Master...
 Master...
 Master ordered the New Years meal at a convenience store!

 **Tamamo Cat Woof:**
-And {(M) he/(F) she} even ordered one for me!
+And [♂ he /♀ she] even ordered one for me!
 So considerate!
 But that turned out to just really make me angry!

 **Sukeroku:**
 Ah...
 That's no good.
 Don't you know why New Year's meals are so elaborate, kid?